AbdellahRAISSOUNI/Abdelilah-pins/docs/QUICK_START.md

 # Quick Start Guide

-Get up and running with PinGenerator in minutes!
+Get up and running with PinSlayer in minutes!

 ## 🚀 Quick Setup